cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 }
 ```

-Hopefully, now when you click on the button, it does not show any alert.
-It does not do anything either.
-Conversely, you can disable Keplr from Chrome's extension manager and can confirm that, when you click, the page tells you to install it.
+Hopefully, when you click on the button it does not show an alert.
+It does not do anything else either.
+As an optional confirmation, if you disable Keplr from Chrome's extension manager, when you click the button the page will tell you to install it.

 ## Prepare Keplr

 Keplr is now detected.
-Keplr, by default, lets its user connect only to the blockchains it knows about.
-Unfortunately, at the time of writing, Theta is not one of them.
-Fortunately, there is a not-so-experimental feature where you can instruct it to handle any Cosmos blockchain, provided you give the parameters for it.
+By default, Keplr lets its user connect only to the blockchains it knows about.
+Unfortunately Theta is not one of them, but there is a feature where you can instruct it to handle any Cosmos blockchain provided you give its parameters.
 Here is [an example](https://github.com/chainapsis/keplr-example/blob/master/src/main.js).
-In the case of Theta, these parameters have already been created, as mentioned on the [test net page](https://github.com/cosmos/testnets/tree/master/v7-theta#add-to-keplr-1).
+In the case of Theta these parameters have already been created, as mentioned on the [test net page](https://github.com/cosmos/testnets/tree/master/v7-theta#add-to-keplr-1).
 Add a new function for them as shown in the expandable box:

 <ExpansionPanel title="getThetaChainInfo">